ISCHEMIC STROKE / ACUTE THERAPY

 • special syndromes (hemianopsia, Gerstmann syndrome, posterior circulation stroke, monocular blindness due to CRAO)

-• up to 50% of patients with NIHSS 0-6 will develop an infarction, and 40% will have an unfavorable outcome [Strbian, 2013]
+• up to 50% of patients with NIHSS 0-6 will have an infarction, and 40% will experience an unfavorable outcome [Strbian, 2013]

 • advanced imaging can help decide whether to administer tPA

-• mild disabling deficit (e.g., homonymous hemianopsia, mild aphasia or dysarthria in an actor, mild paresis in a pianist, etc.) (ESO guidelines 2021) (AHA/ASA 2019 I/B-R)
+• mild but disabling deficits (e.g., homonymous hemianopsia, mild aphasia or dysarthria in an actor, mild paresis in a pianist, etc.) (ESO guidelines 2021) (AHA/ASA 2019 I/B-R)

 • 1/3 of patients will progress and develop a permanent deficit after initial improvement [Smith, 2005] [Smith, 2011]

-• there is potential benefit of IVT (even mild deficits can be bothersome) and the low risk of ICH
+• potential benefit of IVT (even mild deficits can be bothersome) + low risk of ICH

-• mild non-disabling deficit + persistent cerebral artery occlusion (ESO 2021 – expert consensus)
+• mild, non-disabling deficit + persistent cerebral artery occlusion (ESO guidelines 2021)

 • neurological deficits may fluctuate; many patients with acute arterial occlusion will eventually progress if recanalization is not achieved (END – Early Neurological Deterioration)

-• CT perfusion with the RAPID system is a valuable tool in the detection of peripheral occlusions
+• CT perfusion is a valuable tool in the detection of peripheral occlusions

-• if IVT is not indicated due to regression of the deficit, the patient should be closely monitored throughout the entire thrombolytic window
+• if IVT is not indicated due to symptom resolution, patients should be closely monitored throughout the entire thrombolytic window

 • see the PRISMS trial results (2018)